Meet our Champions

 Amaka Awanye (University of Port Harcourt, Nigeria)

-Dr. Amaka Awanye is a Commonwealth Scholar and a Fellow of the West African Postgraduate College of Pharmacists.
-Her research interest lies in infectious disease research, with a bias towards immunology and vaccinology.
-She has worked on many projects involving vaccine development, immunological assessment profiles, and antimicrobial resistance.
-Her scientific breakthrough during her PhD at the University of Manchester on the structural characterisation of a novel vaccine candidate from Neisseria meningitidis, the causative organism for meningitis and meningococcemia, revealed a novel mechanism through which Neisseria spp. mediates mucosal resistance and promotes asymptomatic carriage and infection.
+I am a Commonwealth Scholar and a Fellow of the West African Postgraduate College of Pharmacists.
+My research interest lies in infectious disease research, with a bias towards immunology and vaccinology.
+I have worked on many projects involving vaccine development, immunological assessment profiles and antimicrobial resistance.
+I am passionate about mentorship, research collaborations in microbiology and translating groundbreaking research findings into clinical medical practices to improve patient healthcare.

 -